kev123361/the-good-word/README.md

 `ionic cordova run android`
 `ionic cordova run ios`

 ## Maintenance

 ### Events Script

+The facebook and rss scripts can be run manually to update firebase with the latest events.
+To run the firebase script, navigate to the backend folder and, from the command prompt, run:

+`node facebook/fb.js`

+To run the rss script, run:

+`Node rss/rss.js`

+These scripts will cause the firebase instance to be updated.

 ### Cloud Functions

 Cloud functions are utilized to update events between Firebase and the Algolia full-text search service.
 When new functions are added to Firebase’s database, an event-listener triggers a function to update Algolia.

-Please note, to make changes in this area of the application, you must navigate to the functions directory and install all node dependencies specific to updating cloud functions:
+Please note, to make changes in this area of the application, you must navigate to the functions directory and install all node dependencies (noted in this directory’s `package.json`) specific to updating cloud functions:

 `cd the-good-word/backend/firebase/functions/`
-`npm install’
+`npm install`

 If any changes are made in the index.js cloud functions file (the-good-word/backend/firebase/functions/index.js) they can be deployed with the following command.

 `firebase deploy --only functions`

 ## Troubleshooting